sreechu/BasicSongAppWithRedux/README.md

 Made possible through Redux and React-Redux (has helper functions to help to communicate efficiently with React)

+## Without Redux, the App would have been like
 ![Without Redux- The App would look like](/public/withoutRedux.png)

+#  All credits to Stephen Grider for beautifully explaining Redux